John DeCamp

 John W. DeCamp (July 6, 1941 – July 27, 2017) was an American Republican politician and author who served in the Nebraska legislature from 1971 to 1987.
 He served as an infantry officer in the United States Army during the Vietnam War.
-In 1975 he was central to organising Operation Babylift as a civilian, which evacuated 2,800 orphaned Vietnamese children.
-In 1992, DeCamp wrote a mass market paperback book titled The Franklin Cover-up: Child Abuse, Satanism, and Murder in Nebraska in which he alleged the supposed existence of a Franklin child prostitution ring which supposedly involved murder and Satanism.
+In 1975 he was central to organizing Operation Babylift as a civilian, which evacuated 2,800 orphaned Vietnamese children.
+In 1992, DeCamp wrote a book titled The Franklin Cover-up: Child Abuse, Satanism, and Murder in Nebraska in which he alleged the supposed existence of the Franklin child prostitution ring.